A Brief History of the Texas Rangers

 More than 40 years later, the Texas Rangers are still investigating cattle thefts and major felony crimes.
 Today, though there is some overlapping, the DPS Criminal Intelligence Service handles most of the gambling cases, the Department's Narcotics Service concentrates on the drug problem and the agency's Motor Vehicle Theft Service handles motor vehicle and equipment thefts.

 But the Rangers' caseload has continued to grow, along with the rest of Texas.
 In the mid 1980's Rangers annually undertook more than 5,700 investigations and filed more than 3,200 criminal cases.
 Rangers yearly arrested more than 1,200 persons and recovered some $8 million worth of stolen property.

-The size of the Ranger force stands at 173 commissioned members distributed in seven companies "A" through "F" and a headquarters detachment in Austin.
+The Ranger force is comprised of approximately 150 commissioned Rangers distributed in seven companies ("A" through "F" and a headquarters detachment in Austin).
 "Field Rangers" are supervised by a Senior Captain (Chief), Headquarters Captain (Assistant Chief), company majors and lieutenants.

 Today's Rangers travel by car, airplane or helicopter and occasionally by horse.
-Rangers are not issued uniforms, they dress as they need to.
+Rangers do not have uniforms but dress as they need to.
 A Ranger in Dallas might wear a suit and tie while a Ranger assigned to a rural area would likely choose Western wear.
-During normal everyday activity, Rangers are still expected to wear western boots and have their badges pinned to their shirts.
+During normal everyday activity, Rangers wear western boots and have their badges pinned to their shirts.

-As Walter Prescott Webb wrote in his 1935 history of the Rangers,
+As Walter Prescott Webb wrote in his 1935 history of the Texas Rangers,

 © 2018 Texas Ranger Hall of Fame and Museum, a division of the City of Waco.